 Access

-This structure is accessible by road and can be viewed from various spots along the banks of the Kawarau River at Frankton.
+This structure is open to pedestrians and cyclists.
+It can also be viewed from the road and from walking trails along the banks of the Kawarau River.

 References